Cian Healy: Ireland

 He was called up to the Ireland squad for the 2008 Six Nations Championship, but did not play.

 In November 2009, he made his international debut in the test against Australia at Croke Park, and was praised afterwards by coach Declan Kidney for his performance.
 Healy also played against South Africa.
-He made his Six Nations Championship debut against Italy in Croke Park.
+He made his Six Nations Championship debut against Italy in Croke Park in 2010.
 Healy also started in Ireland's games against France, England and Wales.

 Healy was named Man of the Match in a bruising encounter on 17 September 2011, when Ireland defeated Australia 15–6 at the 2011 Rugby World Cup in Eden Park.

 Healy was cited to appear before a disciplinary hearing in London on 13 February 2013, where he received a three-week suspension for stamping on the ankle of opponent player Dan Cole during Ireland's second round encounter with England in the Six Nations Championship.

-Healy was a key member of the Grand Slam winning Ireland team during the 2017–2018 Six Nations.
-Starting four of the five games including the decider against England in Twickenham.
+Healy was a member of the Grand Slam winning Ireland team during the 2018 Six Nations Championship, starting four of the five games including the decider against England in Twickenham.
 Healy scored a try against France in the final game of the 2020 Six Nations as he reached 100 caps for Ireland.

-Statistics
+On 26 August 2023, Healy suffered a leg injury in Ireland's final World Cup warm-up game against Samoa and was omitted from the Ireland squad for the 2023 Rugby World Cup with a recovery period of up to ten weeks.

+In November 2024, Healy was named in the bench for Ireland's 2024 Autumn Nations Series fixture against Argentina.
+This would be his 133rd international cap equalling the national record set by former Leinster teammate Brian O'Driscoll.
+On 30 November 2024, Healy became the most capped player for Ireland, with 134 caps in a win against Australia.
+His record breaking appearance coincided with the 150th anniversary game for the IRFU.

+In February 2025, he became the all time leading appearance maker in Six Nations for his country during 2025 tournament overtaking Brian O'Driscoll.
+Later that month, he announced alongside teammates Conor Murray and Peter O'Mahony that they will all retire from international duty following the conclusion of the tournament.
+On 8 March against France, in his last game for Ireland at the Aviva stadium, he came on as a replacement and scored a try towards the end of the game.

+Personal life

+Healy has painted portraits of fellow rugby players.
+He is also a DJ, calling himself DJ Church, performing at both Oxegen 2010 and Oxegen 2011 in the Electric Ballroom with his band partner DJ Gordo.